 Adam Goldenberg is proud of a company he has built, and is enthusiastic about the products it sells.
 This company is JustFab, one of the most popular online fashion retail companies, though they also have setup traditional stores now.
 When talking about his company to VatorTV, Goldenberg talked about how many companies end up pivoting away from what’s working to follow a new trend on Vator.tv.
 Goldenberg says that will not be the case with JustFab, as it’s committed to keeping its customers happy.
-Ever since its inception, JustFab has been offering a unique experience to make online shopping more fun and attractive to new customers.

 Prior to co-founding JustFab, Adam Goldenberg had been an internet marketing strategist for several other companies.
 This started back in 1996 when he was only 15 years old and founded Gamer’s Alliance, a gaming advertising network.
 Gamer’s alliance was bought out by MySpace’s parent company, Intermix Media.
 Goldenberg went to work for Intermix Media as their director of strategic planning, but was shortly promoted to Chief Operating Officer, the most notable accomplishment for a 20-year-old.
 Adam Goldenberg met up with Don Ressler, another aspiring entrepreneur who had started FitnessHeaven.com, and the two formed a partnership that has seen the start and growth of many companies.